* Democrats indicate they’re open to ‘means-testing’ Medicare

 A deadline looms over the talks.
 Without action by lawmakers and President Barack Obama, roughly $600 billion in tax increases and spending cuts will start to hit households and companies in early January.

-Republicans and Obama’s Democrats are at an impasse over the president’s wish to raise income tax rates on the wealthiest Americans, which Republicans say would hurt job creation.
+Republicans are averse to Democrats’ plan to raise income tax rates on the wealthiest Americans, which Republicans say would hurt job creation.